 Hol’ up, what’s root-mean-square voltage?

-This section assumes familiarity with voltage and impedance.
+This section assumes familiarity with voltage and resistance.
 If you need a refresher, review this article first.

-Every now and then, we want to figure out the power that’s delivered by a given voltage to a load of known impedance; a good example is sizing the amplifier circuitry for driving an audio speaker.
+Every now and then, we want to figure out the power that’s dissipated when we supply a voltage-based signal to a known resistance.
+A good example is sizing the amplifier circuitry for driving an audio speaker.
+Modern solid-state amplifiers generally deal with voltages.
+Speaker coils have a specified resistance and a power limit expressed in watts.

 In the article linked above, we derived the following formula: